-It’s also key to check reviews and customer satisfaction… make sure you can check the experiences of other people.
-It may be worth picking your loan type first, and then checking the lender’s suitability and reputability afterwards.
+It’s also key to check reviews and customer satisfaction… make sure you can check other people’s experiences.
+It may be worth picking your loan type first and then checking the lender’s suitability and reputability afterwards.

 Thankfully, you don’t have to make all the big decisions yourself.
 There are lots of different tools on the internet designed to help you compare providers and their services.
-However, if you want to be as quick as possible, in applying for a loan and still comparing offers, you may want to consider a credit broker.
+However, if you want to be as quick as possible to apply for a loan and still compare offers, you may want to consider a credit broker.
 Credit brokers speed up the process of loan applications by taking your application and submitting them to many lenders – they will know who to submit your applications to and where you’re likely to get accepted based on your credit… some places will even be lax with lower credit scores.